spencerdcarlson/directory/README.md

 Curious if exposing an API endpoint to retrieve a CSRF token is dangerous? - See my writeup [here](https://www.notion.so/lsltr/A-CORS-Endpoint-ee305f7cfb0645b09d7cda18aaf586b0)

+See [directory-web](https://github.com/spencerdcarlson/directory-web) for a simple companion frontend application

 ## Database
 ```bash
 docker run --rm \